golangtutorials/001-go-vagrant-box/README.md

-# go-lang-vagrant
+# Golang (Go) Vagrant Build with Ubuntu 16.04
-This is a base implementation of Ubuntu 16.04 and Go
+This is repo is for Episode 1 of the golangtutorials.